KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-SingleStock by balassy](https://github.com/balassy/MMM-SingleStock)

-1. Recommendation: Found `uses: actions/checkout@v2` in file `node.js.yml`: Replace it with v4.
-2. Typo: Found `Magic Mirror` in file `MMM-SingleStock.js`: Replace it with `MagicMirror²`.
+1. Typo: Found `Magic Mirror` in file `MMM-SingleStock.js`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `XMLHttpRequest` in file `MMM-SingleStock.js`: Replace it with built-in fetch.
+2. Recommendation: Found `XMLHttpRequest` in file `MMM-SingleStock.js`: Replace it with built-in fetch.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: Replace eslintrc by new flat config.
+4. Recommendation: Replace eslintrc by new flat config.
-6. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Skola24 by retroflex](https://github.com/retroflex/MMM-Skola24)